ClarkMcGrew/edep-sim/README.md

 cloned it from someplace and have the source directories, then `source` the setup script in the top level directory to define some simple aliases and define necessary environment variables.
-The only explicitly external requirements are that GEANT and ROOT are available.
+The only explicitly external requirements are that GEANT and ROOT must be available (and found by cmake).
 The setup script will make sure that root and geant can be located (using `thisroot.sh` and `geant4.sh`).

 ```bash
 . setup.sh